 When to go:

-From viewing the Northern Lights, meetings Santa Claus, hitting a Sauna at one of their local Spa’s, or tasting some Finnish berries & fresh fruit, you’ll never want to leave this absolutely vibrant northern European nation.
+From spectacular views of the Northern Lights, meeting Santa Claus, hitting a Sauna at one of the local Spa’s, or tasting some Finnish berries & fresh fruit, you’ll never want to leave this absolutely vibrant northern European nation.

 When to go: WINTER: February & March - the days are longer, & you'll have a better chance of catching the Northern Lights.
 SPRING/SUMMER: June - for the amazing festivals and July for all that sunshine.

 Hiking and trekking enthusiasts should definitely consider a trip to Jordan in 2017.
-The recently completed Jordan Trail which is almost 600KM in length connects the country’s very diverse landscapes.
-From the beautiful small villages in the northern region, to the Jordan Rift valley along the Red Sea, it’s a beautiful scenic route.
+The recently completed Jordan Trail which is almost 600km in length connects the country’s very diverse landscapes.
+From the beautiful small villages in the northern region, to the Jordan Rift valley along the Red Sea, it is a truly beautiful scenic route.
 Don’t have time to hike for approximately 33 days?
 There are 7 day options from Petra to Wadi Rum, with varied accommodations along the way.
 Jordan offers much more than just a hiking adventure – the food (a mix of middle eastern & Mediterranean influence) is plentiful and delicious.
 Hummus, baba ghanoush, small meat plates, and mansaf (lamb, fermented yogurt, spices & rice) is not to be missed!
-History is abundant in Jordan, with sites such as Petre (an ancient Nabatean city), the Dead Sea, Mt Nebo, and Madaba, just to name a few.
+History is also abundant in Jordan, with sites such as Petre (an ancient Nabatean city), the Dead Sea, Mt Nebo, and Madaba, just to name a few.

 Jordan is for the adventurous, the foodie, and for the history buff, making it the perfect place to explore on an adventure in 2017.